fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Calc8c/README.md

 I have changed expectation (>) to sequence (>>) in the code which I am now going to reverse.

-I am going to use BOOST_SPIRIT_X3_NO_EXCEPTION and custom error diagnostics.
+I am going to use BOOST_SPIRIT_X3_NO_EXCEPTION and custom error diagnostics

+I have had to do a lot of work to understand how to configure the context_type for this example.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.